 - Lack of pixel tracking

-In other words: Do everything possible to track conversions!
+In other words, do everything possible to track conversions!

 Check out this article on MediaPost and searchengineland.com as starting points.